PRECIOUS-Gold slips as rate cut expectations ease ahead of Fed meet

 By Karthika Suresh Namboothiri

-June 17 (Reuters) - Gold prices slipped further on Monday after sliding from a more-than-14-month high the previous session following upbeat U.S. economic data that dampened expectations the Federal Reserve would ease interest rates.
+June 17 (Reuters) - Gold prices slipped further on Monday after sliding from a more-than-14-month high the previous session on upbeat U.S. economic data that dampened expectations the Federal Reserve could ease interest rates.

 “We had some very good retail sales and some very good industrial production figures come out on Friday,” said Jeffrey Christian, managing partner of CPM Group.
 “What we are seeing today is some pullback from excessive bullishness last week, because of expectations the Fed might lower interest rates.”